‘Diversity drives creativity and business performance’

 Jennifer English, Global Brand Director at Johnnie Walker

 When the average tenure of a CMO is 18 months it is easy to see why the long and the short of it is that all too many brands are guilty of flip-flopping when it comes to brand positioning.
-The consistency of Johnnie Walker’s ‘Keep Walking’ brand positioning is rare in the creative industries, where individual ego can at times come ahead of long-term brand growth.
+The consistency of Johnnie Walker’s ‘Keep Walking’ brand strategy is rare in the creative industries, where individual ego can at times come ahead of long-term brand growth.

-English embraces the long-term approach to brand building.
+English embraces a long-term approach to brand building.
 “Of course, people want to make their personal mark on the brands they work with, but we see our role as stewards.
 I’m hugely proud to work on Johnnie Walker,” she shares.

 The brand has an enduring footprint as the world’s number one Scotch Whisky brand and the world’s number one international spirits brand.
 With over 22 million cases sold annually across 180 countries, the brand has a vast global audience.